Around a third of people who have severe Japanese encephalitis suffer from long-term complications.2

 - Visit your nearest convenient pharmacy or specialist travel health clinic for a risk assessment before your trip

-- Use a recommended insect repellent containing either Picaridin, DEET, PMD or OLE, IR3535 or 2-undecanone3
+- Use a recommended insect repellent containing either Picaridin, DEET, PMD or OLE (oil of lemon eucalyptus), IR3535 or 2-undecanone4

-- Wear appropriate clothing (e.g loose fitting long-sleeved clothes, long trousers, socks and shoes) to minimise exposed skin4
+- Wear appropriate clothing (e.g loose fitting long-sleeved clothes, long trousers, socks and shoes) to minimise exposed skin5,6

-- Use mosquito nets if you are sleeping or resting in unscreened accommodation or sleeping outdoors during the day or night4
+- Use insecticide-treated mosquito nets if you are sleeping or resting in accommodation that is not air-conditioned or sleeping outdoors during the day or night5

 Ready to get started?
 Check now for your nearest travel health clinic.